- About Hevo

 Schema and Primary Keys

-Hevo uses the following schema to upload the records in the Destination database:
+Hevo uses the following schema to upload the records to the Destination database:

 The following is the list of tables (objects) that are created at the Destination when you run the Pipeline:

-Note: Hevo does not store raw information of the creative such as the text or images.
+- Hevo does not store the original content details, such as the raw text or images, associated with the ad.

 Read the detailed Hevo documentation for the following related topics: